-manage approximately $26 billion in assets.
-The firm works exclusively within the realm of institutional investment management - that is, it does not work with any individual clients.
+The firm works exclusively with institutional clients.
 If you’re an individual looking for a financial advisor, try out SmartAsset’s free matching tool.

 CIFC Asset Management Background

 CIFC Asset Management is part of CIFC Corp.’s group of financial services companies.
 The firm was founded in 2005.
 Today, it is under the leadership of CEO and chief investment officer Stephen Vaccaro and chief operating officer John DiRocco.

 The advisor team at CIFC Asset Management boasts a significant number of certifications, including chartered financial analysts (CFAs) and certified public accountants (CPAs).